js-labs/WalkieTalkie/README.md

 implementation is not stable enough, so sometimes application can not establish connection properly.
 Application restart or device reboot usually helps.
-Audio data is being transmitted by the unicast channel, so each device works as a server and as a client at the same time.
+Audio data is being transmitted by the unicast channel (TCP/IP), so each device works as a server and as a client at the same time.

 Program was implemented as a demonstration of JS-Collider: